ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 TODO: may have to unapprove any txt if the LRC/SRT is generated
-TODO: update about section to include list of obstacles while doing this -- hallucination-prevention was tough. so was encoding. and concurrency.
+TODO: update about section to include list of obstacles while doing this -- hallucination-prevention was tough. so was encoding. and concurrency. instrumentals. etc.
 	NOTE: New hallucation patterns must be added to: delete-bad-AI-transcriptions.bat lyric-postprocessor.pl	subtitle-postprocessor.pl remove-period-at-ends-of-lines.pl